richardvenneman/floatl/README.md

 - Auto bind elements with js-floatl class

+## Contributing

+Everyone is encouraged to help improve this project.
+Here are a few ways you can help:

+- Report bugs
+- Fix bugs and submit pull requests
+- Write, clarify, or fix documentation
+- Suggest or add new features
+- Write missing tests

 ## Development & testing

 This project uses [Jasmine](http://jasmine.github.io) with the [Karma Test Runner](http://karma-runner.github.io/).